 Occidental Avenue is a 36-ft wide roadway consisting of a single vehicle travel lane in each direction.
-Both intersections at Occidental Avenue/Ralston Avenue and Occidental Avenue/Chapin Avenue are irregularly shaped creating visibility issues for drivers and safety concerns for pedestrians and bicyclists trying to navigate the corridor.
-This neighborhood serving street provides access to local schools and retail areas but does not have traffic calming or sharrows to indicate the presence of people biking.
+Intersections of Occidental Avenue at both Ralston Avenue and Chapin Avenue are irregularly shaped, creating visibility issues for drivers and safety concerns for pedestrians and bicyclists trying to navigate the corridor.
+This neighborhood-serving street provides access to local schools and retail areas, but does not have traffic calming or sharrows to indicate the presence of people biking.
 The project will design and construct two median islands and improve multiple crossings on Occidental Avenue at Ralston Avenue and Chapin Avenue to enhance safety for pedestrians and bicyclists by increasing visibility and shortening crossing distances.
 The project will also install traffic calming features, where feasible.

-10. South Rollins Road Traffic Calming Project Sponsor: City of Burlingame Total Score: 60.8 Requested Phases: PS&E, CON Requested Funding: \$440,000 Recommended Phases: PS&E, CON Recommended Award: \$440,000
+10. South Rollins Road Traffic Calming Project Sponsor: City of Burlingame Total Score: 60.8 Requested Phases: PS&E, CON Recommended Phases: PS&E, CON Recommended Award: \$440,000 Project Description:

-Rollins Road between Burlingame Avenue and Broadway is a 32-ft wide roadway consisting of a single vehicle travel lane per direction with on-street parking on the west side of the road and retaining wall on the east side of the road, adjacent to the US 101.
-Due to the existing configuration of the roadway, the north bound traffic is uninterrupted, and data indicates the average speed is exceeding the speed limit of 35 MPH.
-This major uninterrupted north/south corridor is identified as a high stress roadway by the C/CAG Youth-based high injury network.

-The project will design and construct three traffic circles, multiple chicanes, and install rubberized medians on South Rollins Road between Broadway and Burlingame Avenue, to enhance safety for pedestrians and bicyclists by slowing down traffic and increase visibility.
+Rollins Road between Burlingame Avenue and Broadway is a 32-ft wide roadway consisting of a single vehicle travel lane per direction with on-street parking on the west side of the road and a retaining wall on the east side of the road, adjacent to the US 101.
+Due to the existing configuration of the roadway, the north-bound traffic is uninterrupted, and data indicates the average speed is exceeding the speed limit of 35 MPH.
+This major uninterrupted north/south corridor is identified as a high stress-roadway by the C/CAG youth-based high injury network.
+The project will design and construct three traffic circles and multiple chicanes, and install rubberized medians on South Rollins Road between Broadway and Burlingame Avenue, to enhance safety for pedestrians and bicyclists by slowing down traffic and increasing visibility.
 The traffic calming improvements will help create an environment that is comfortable for all roadway users and provides better visibility of people walking and biking.

-11. Alpine Road Corridor Improvement Project

-Sponsor: San Mateo County Requested Phases: Caltrans PID Recommended Phases: Caltrans PID Total Score: 60.5 Requested Funding: \$890,000 Recommended Award: \$890,000
+11. Alpine Road Corridor Improvement Project Sponsor: San Mateo County Total Score: 60.5 Requested Phases: Caltrans PID Requested Funding: \$890,000 Recommended Phases: Caltrans PID Recommended Award: \$890,000 Project Description: